Firm to market Dunwoody’s final ‘Project Renaissance’ site to restaurateurs - Reporter Newspapers

 Dunwoody’s Urban Redevelopment Agency will begin negotiations with a commercial real estate services firm to market a 2.5-acre site as part of the city’s “Project Renaissance” redevelopment plan.

-At a May 26 meeting, the agency voted to move forward with Colliers International.
+At a May 26 meeting, the agency voted to move forward with hiring Colliers International.
 City staff will begin drafting a contract with Colliers in the coming weeks, said Economic Development Director Michael Starling.

 Project Renaissance, which the city approved in 2012, is a 35-acre redevelopment project along North Shallowford Road meant to revitalize the city’s Georgetown neighborhood by adding parks, trails, restaurants, and other commercial uses.
 The agency owns the land and is leading its redevelopment.